 Add the cream of tartar and five tablespoons of the aquafaba into the bowl of a stand mixer with a whisk attachment.
 Whisk on a high speed until it forms soft peaks (this usually takes me about 30 minutes).

 Add one tablespoon of granulated sugar at a time while the mixer is whisking on high speed.
 Continue whisking until it forms soft peaks (this usually takes another 5 to 10 minutes).
-Now you have vegan meringue!

 Add the remaining five tablespoons of aquafaba to the dry mixture of powder sugar, almond flour and cocoa powder.
 Mix until there are no dry pockets remaining.

 Add one big dollop of the vegan meringue to the almond flour mixture and mix it in with a spatula to loosen the mixture.
-Then gently fold the rest of the vegan meringue into the almond flour mixture.
+Then gently fold the rest of the meringue into the almond flour mixture.

-Bake the macarons for 30 minutes.
+Preheat the oven 250°F. Bake the macarons for 30 minutes.
 Let them cool for at least 30 minutes.

 Notes

+Aquafaba: I recommend using aquafaba from canned chickpeas, which can go straight into your batter.
 If you're cooking dry chickpeas at home, you'll want to reduce the liquid the chickpeas were cooked in until it feels slightly slimy and not watery.